Mark Farris: Baseball career

 Farris made it as high as AA in the Pirates minor league system, finishing in 1998 with the Carolina Mudcats of the Southern League where he hit .273 with 6 home runs.

 College career

 1999 season

 Played in five games as a reserve and completed 6-of-16 passes for 53 yards.
 Played late in the Aggies' Alamo Bowl appearance against Penn State.

 2000 season

-Started every game at QB and had what was, at the time, the most prolific season in school history.
+Started every game at quarterback and had what was, at the time, the most prolific season in school history.
 Completed 208-of-347 passes (.599) for 2,551 yards with 10 touchdowns and 9 interceptions.
 Rushed for 116 yards and 2 touchdowns, and even grabbed a 10-yard reception.
 Threw for over 200 yards seven times and over 300 once.
 Completed a 93-yard pass to Robert Ferguson against Wyoming, the second-longest pass in school history.
 Tied an A&M bowl record by connecting on 81.8 percent of his passes (9-of-11) in the Independence Bowl.
 Was voted team captain by his teammates at the end of the season.